Siirry suoraan sisältöön

 Lisätietoja opiskelijalle: mm. edeltävä osaaminen

 -Good English skills but no formal prerequisites.
-The course is at the B2/C1 level of the European Framework of Reference for Languages.
+The course is taught at the B2/C1 level of the European Framework of Reference for Languages.
 See: https://bit.ly/CEFR-grid

 -The course is mainly for LUT students, but LAB students are also welcome to enrol and will be accepted if there are free seats.